annapa19/capstone-project1/README.md

-What is the likelihood of an Airbnb host cancelling on guests?
+What is the likelihood of an Airbnb host cancelling on their guests?